ThanakornJP/Investment/option-henry.md

   - `execution` buy stock + sell OTM call option in 1 transaction
   - `expect` high theta (less time), 20 delta, 2 S.D.
   - you need to have 100 shares to sell a proper covered call otherwise unlimited risk which is prohibited
-  - upside: you collect premium upfront to hedge your bet: you own 100 shares bcoz it's highly likely to go up; however, if it goes wrong, you lose less bcoz of premium collected upfront
+  - upside: you collect premium upfront to hedge your bet: you own 100 shares bcoz it's highly likely to go up; however, if it goes wrong, you lose less bcoz of premium collected upfront.
+More importantly, you earn from option's premium and stock appreaciation (gap between price)
   - downside: you can't sell at higher price
-  -

 > Example, on Monday, buy AAPL @ 100 + sell 110 call for $3
 > then, new cost basis = $97